jhewitt11/document-analysis-platform/README.md

 Use google search API to return search results for a query, scrape the URLs for text, combine then save the data in a JSON file.

 #### Query Result Data
 - `totalResults` Total number of search results Google found.
-The function `searchGoogle` has an argument for the number of pages to be used.
+The function `searchGoogle` has an argument to set how many pages worth of results  to store.
-- `searchTime` Google's search time.
 - `results` list of `search_result` dictionaries.
 - `failedResults` list of `failed_result` dictionaries
 ```